Skip to main content

 Symbiotic achieves this by separating the ability to slash assets from the underlying asset itself, similar to how liquid staking tokens create tokenized representations of underlying staked positions.
 Technically, collateral positions in Symbiotic are ERC-20 tokens with extended functionality to handle slashing incidents if applicable.
 In other words, if the collateral token aims to support slashing, it should be possible to create a Burner responsible for properly burning the asset.

-For example, if the asset is ETH LST it can be used as collateral if it's possible to create a Burner contract that withdraws ETH from beaconchain and burns it, if the asset is native e.g. governance token it also can be used as collateral since burner might be implemented as "black-hole" contract or address.
+• if the asset is ETH LST - it can be used as collateral if it’s possible to create the Burner contract that withdraws ETH from the Beacon Chain and burns it.

 collateral